 So, you’ve got persistent acne.
 You’ve been splurging on every possible over-the-counter remedy out there, yet failed.

-Instead of over washing your face or cover it in topical creams, perhaps you should consider some hygiene issues below?
+Instead of over washing your face or cover it in topical creams, perhaps you should consider getting quality anti-acne skin care products and taking care of some hygiene issues below?

 Stop touching your face, stop picking your pimples.